ethan2110/TicTacToe/README.md

 # TicTacToe
-This is a Tic-Tac-Toe java application
-Tic-Tac-Toe is a game in which you use a 3x3 board and place symbols on it to align 3 in a row and win This application imports the class random and scanner to get computer and player inputs respectively THe computer uses the random import to place a random move on the board The players inputs tehir own move suing the scanner class and always moves first You can only move on an empty space
-You win teh game when you align 3 of the symbols on your board in a straight line
+Tic-Tac-Toe is a game that is played on a grid that's 3 squares by 3 squares.
+You are X , your friend (or the computer in this case) is O .
+Players take turns putting their marks in empty squares.
+The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
+This applications imports random and scanner to get the computers input and the players input.
+The random class provides a number 1-9 that the computer then uses to input on the board and checks if the move is a valid move on the board.
+THe scanner class allows fo rthe user to input a symbol onto the board using the number 1-9 and goes through the same checks as the computer.
+The board is labeled from left to right the array goes as follows {1,2,3}  {4,5,6} {7,8,9} ordered from top to bottom.